ulysses4ever/cpp-mv-poly/README.md

 (Automatically exported from code.google.com/p/cpp-mv-poly)

-In the project we create an implementation of multivariate polynomials arithmetic which use modern template techniques, is be able to work with different fields (rings) for polynomial coefficients (e.g. we used to apply NTL (cf. [NTL]) data structures which represent those notions).
-As a part of our “technical research” on using template techniques we are interested in applying template programming design patterns (e.g. from [VJ]) as well as adapting well-known OOP design patterns descussed in [GoF] for the objects from abstract algebra.
+In the project we create an implementation of multivariate polynomials arithmetic which use sophisticated template techniques, and is be able to work with different implementations of algebraic structures, fields, rings, etc. for polynomial coefficients (e.g. we used to apply NTL (cf. [NTL]) data structures which represent those notions).
+As a part of our “technical research” on using template techniques we are interested in applying template programming design patterns (e.g. from [VJ]) as well as adapting well-known OOP design patterns discussed in [GoF] for the objects from abstract algebra.
 More precisely the main goal of the project is construction of BMS-algorithm (cf. [CLO'S, ch.
 10]).

 ### Dependencies